keybase/keybase-bot/README.md

 This function may take a few seconds to recognize new messages, as the current implementation polls.
 Soon we expose a realtime stream in the API.

 ## TODO:

-  - (major version upgrade) support running in "one shot" mode (or switch to it entirely, for simplicity?)
+~~- (major version upgrade) support running in "one shot" mode (or switch to it entirely, for simplicity?)~~

 - (major version upgrade) update this to a general bot, maybe renamed the module `keybase-bot`.
 Subsequently rename these chat calls something more like `keybase.chat.send`; then we can later instroduce other API type calls such as `keybase.team.create`.
 - ephemeral message sending (and test how reading of exploding ones errors outs)
 - use new realtime streaming API for watching
 - emoji reactions (also test if handling reading incoming ones)
 - attachment handling (posting/getting)
 - `verbose` option in init is mostly meaningless now. need to finish that
 - support for chatList options (other dev channels)
 - wallet transaction monitoring and sending
 - channel + team joining and leaving from inside bot; channel creation inside bot
 - tests (will be nice with one shot mode)

 ### Contributions

 - please install dev dependencies and yarn (an improved npm)
 - make sure this passes `yarn build` and `yarn flow`
 - if adding a new feature, make a demo or something